101 Things to do in Bournemouth – Highcliffe Beach

 Highcliffe Beach for Children

 If you can manage to find somewhere to park, there is better access near Highcliffe Castle.
-The beach shelves gently, thus making it safer for children.
-However, there are no lifeguards.
+The beach here is sandier and shelves gently, thus making it safer for children.
+However, there are no facilities and no lifeguards.

 Dogs

-Dogs are not permitted between groynes H4 and H8 (the former Blue Flag beach area) between May and September.
+Dogs are not permitted between groynes H4 and H8 between May and September.
 The areas either side are dog friendly all year round.
+Dogs most always be kept on a lead on the promenade, zigzags, and cliff paths.

 I hope you found this information useful.
 For more inspiration on things to do in and around Bournemouth, check out my 101 Things to do in Bournemouth here.